 Nestlé Boycott page on Facebook – click here to become a fan and invite your friends.

-Nestlé is the target of a boycott because it contributes to the unnecessary death and suffering of infants around the world by aggressively marketing baby foods in breach of international marketing standards.
+Nestlé, the maker of Nescafé, is the target of a boycott because it contributes to the unnecessary death and suffering of infants around the world by aggressively marketing baby foods in breach of international marketing standards.
 Baby Milk Action and its partners in the International Baby Food Action Network (IBFAN) monitor what companies are actually doing on the ground.

 Evidence of Nestlé malpractice

 If you doubt that Nestlé is doing anything wrong, see the monitoring evidence in our Campaign for Ethical Marketing section.

 We have responded to some of the misinformation given out by Nestlé Public Relations Machine in the report Nestlé’s Creative Storytelling Initiative.

 You can register your support for the boycott via our contact page.

 You can find a list of Nestlé’s principal products in the UK by clicking here.

 It is important to tell Nestlé you are supporting the boycott – even if only for Nestlé-Free Week.